SemihKC94/SemihKC94/README.md

 **Name:** Semih Kubilay <br>
 **Pronouns:** He / him <br>
 **About me:** I have experience in Unity for 7 years, here and there with small groups or small companies.
-I'm interested in Hyper-Casual games genre for six or seven months.
+I'm interested in Hyper-Casual games genre for nine or ten months.
 I continue to improve myself on this road.

 # About Me
 Hi, all!